Edit Content

 While there is no minimum basic salary in UAE, every individual who earns at least AED 4,000 per month, or AED 3,000 with accommodation can sponsor their family.

-The average wage in the UAE will depend on the industry sector and your work experience.
+The average salary in UAE will depend on the industry sector and your work experience.
 It can also vary based on the Emirate.

 How Is Gratuity Calculated on Salary in the UAE?